 You don’t need a doctorate in design to become a successful graphic designer.
-What you do need is an understanding of the core principles, a desire to learn, and the ability to take constructive feedback.
-One of the best ways to expose yourself to quality ideas is to read.
+You need an understanding of the core principles, a desire to learn, and the ability to take constructive feedback.
+Reading is one of the best ways to expose yourself to quality ideas.

-Reading allows you to think in the same way as the author, and it’s also a great way to increase your design vocabulary and witness the creative processes of some of the most effective designers in the world.
-Color, line, scale, shape, alignment and contrast are all examples of concepts you’ll be using on a daily basis.
+Reading allows you to think in the same way as the author, and it’s also a great way to increase your design vocabulary and witness the creative processes of some of the most influential designers in the world.
+Color, line, scale, shape, alignment, and contrast are all concepts you’ll use daily.

 While there are hundreds of great books on the various subcategories of design, here are some of the best: